The Palace (2023 film)

-The Palace is an upcoming black comedy film directed by Roman Polanski, who co-wrote the screenplay with Jerzy Skolimowski and Ewa Piaskowska.
-Produced by and co-starring Luca Barbareschi, the film stars Oliver Masucci, Fanny Ardant, John Cleese, Joaquim de Almeida, Milan Peschel, Bronwyn James, Fortunato Cerlino, and Mickey Rourke.
+The Palace is a 2023 black comedy film directed by Roman Polanski, who co-wrote the screenplay with Jerzy Skolimowski and Ewa Piaskowska.
+The film stars Oliver Masucci, Fanny Ardant, John Cleese, Bronwyn James, Joaquim de Almeida, Luca Barbareschi, Milan Peschel, Fortunato Cerlino, and Mickey Rourke.
+It chronicles the mishaps of a 1999 New Year's Eve dinner party in the Gstaad Palace, from a penguin going loose in the hotel to the exploitation of the millennium bug for a guest's financial gain.